livingdocsIO/documentation/guides/article_teasers.md

     service: 'teaser', // refer to the include service handle
     paramsSchemaExtension: [ // extend the config for li-reference type input {
-        name: 'article', // refer to the handle of the
+        name: 'article', // refer to the handle of the services paramsSchema property
         config: {
           // configure base filters for the article search modal
           contentType: ['regular'], // only document of contentType 'regular'